Explanations of typical terms you might come across in people and footfall counting

 Staff Planning– is a continuous process of shaping the staff profile to ensure that it is capable of delivering business objectives and maintaining a high level of customer service to maximise sales conversion ratios in retail, and customer satisfaction in service industries.
 The use of footfall data to help predict peaks and troughs in customer numbers can help a business reduce staff costs during periods of low footfall, and maximise customer service and profit during periods of high footfall where customer service may suffer due to under-staffing.

 Stereoscopic– having two lenses to facilitate the ability to create 3-dimensional vision creating an image with both depth and shape.
-Stereoscopic video counters like the Brickstream 2300 use this ability to achieve more accurate people counting.
+Stereoscopic video counters like the Xovis PC3 series use this ability to achieve more accurate people counting.

 Traffic Density– The number of people passing under a people counter, within a specific space at any one time.